nidhitechno716-commits/Retail-Sales-Analysis-SQL-Project/README.md

 ### The following SQL queries were developed to answer specific business questions:

-#### 1Write a SQL query to retrieve all columns for sales made on '2022-11-05:
+#### 1. Write a SQL query to retrieve all columns for sales made on '2022-11-05:
 ```sql

 SELECT *